Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     git add rock_paper_scissor.py
     ```

     a.
-The "git add" command stages the file.
+The `git add` command stages the file.
 Staging a file means that you have marked a modified file in its current version to go into the next commit.

 3. Commit file in the terminal by _typing_ the following: